InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/cultural-change-through-hiring.md

 * InnerSource intentionally looped in during all HR interactions.
 * Engineering is looping in HR both in recruiting and retention phase of employee engagement.

+## Status

+Initial (Extracted from [this issue](https://github.com/InnerSourceCommons/InnerSourcePatterns/issues/37) and associated PR)

 ## Appendix

 These are notes from the old pattern that we can work into the pattern structure above, if possible.
 Otherwise we will delete these when the PR gets merged.